Connor Michalek: Connor's Cure

 In June 2014, Paul Levesque and Stephanie McMahon founded Connor's Cure in Michalek's memory, a non-profit charitable organization for pediatric cancer research, which they have personally funded through Children's Hospital of Pittsburgh Foundation.
 In their response to Roberts's criticisms in April 2015, WWE stated Connor's Cure "already raised more than $200,000".
 The organization reportedly had raised more than $630,000 by September 2015, and nearly $1 million by March 2016, having helped more than 100 families.
+WWE began partnering with The V Foundation, a foundation for cancer research created by late sports broadcaster Jim Valvano, in 2016.

-In March 2016, WWE partnered with The V Foundation, a foundation for cancer research created by late sports broadcaster Jim Valvano.
+In 2025, McMahon and Levesque appeared at the White House alongside President Donald Trump during the signing of an executive order on artificial intelligence in children’s healthcare.
+During the event, McMahon discussed Connor's Cure and her experiences with Michalek in remarks at the Oval Office.